Transylvania Travel Guide

 The fortified church of Biertan, Transylvania © Otto Schemmel

-Thanks to the legend of Dracula, Transylvania remains one of the most famous region of Romania, conjuring up images of haunted forests and werewolves, medieval towns, vampires, dramatic mountains, and turreted cliff-top castles.
+Thanks to the legend of Dracula, Transylvania remains one of the most famous regions of Romania, conjuring up images of haunted forests, vampires, werewolves, medieval towns, dramatic mountains and turreted cliff-top castles.

-The populace is a mixture of different characters and customs that have been shaped by years of colonisation and the coming and going of different groups, including Romanians, Gypsies, Hungarians, and Germans.
-Despite the creeping effects of modernisation into the large towns, visitors to this region will be rewarded by its medieval charm and the traditional character of the people.
-Memories of horse-drawn carts piled high with cabbages, driven by elderly couples with scarf-covered heads and rough hands; lively food markets, quaint cobbled streets, and hilly pastures nestled among the Carpathian Mountains will be the lasting impressions left by the charm of Transylvania.
+The populace is a melting pot of different cultures and customs that have been shaped by years of colonisation and the coming and going of different groups, including Romanians, Gypsies, Hungarians and Germans.
+Despite the creeping effects of modernisation into the larger towns, visitors to this region can still enjoy its medieval charm and the traditional character of the people.
+Images of horse-drawn carts piled high with cabbages, driven by elderly couples with scarf-covered heads and rough hands; lively food markets, quaint cobbled streets, and hilly pastures nestled among the Carpathian Mountains will be the lasting impressions left by the charm of Transylvania.

 Become our Transylvania Travel Expert

 We are looking for contributors for our Transylvania travel guide.
 If you are a local, a regular traveller to Transylvania or a travel professional with time to contribute and answer occasional forum questions, please contact us.